Noratrieb/blog/content/posts/item-patterns-and-struct-else.md

 };
 ```

-Now we can nicely patch on the `Household` metastruct containing the definition of the `Ferris` and `Corro` structs.
+Now we can nicely match on the `Household` struct containing the definition of the `Ferris` and `Corro` structs.
 This is equivalent to the following code:

 ```rust
 struct Feris {